doubt72/curry/README.md

 in 東京 as proof).
 Also, there is no currying in this langauge.
 It's not even possible, technically speaking.
 Clear?
 Clear.

-Also, it has code so "beautiful" that will make you `.cry`.
-Sorry.
+Also, it has code so "beautiful" that will make you `.cry`  Sorry.
 (Not sorry.)

 ## Example